Corlette

 The level of residential development activity in Corlette is very low in comparison to the average area assessed nationally by AreaSearch

-Corlette has had minimal residential development activity with 2 dwelling approvals annually over the past five years, totalling 12.
-These low development levels reflect the rural nature of the area, where development is typically driven by specific local housing needs rather than broad market demand.
-Note; given the small number of approvals, individual development projects can significantly impact annual growth and relativity statistics.
+Corlette has minimal residential development activity with 2 dwelling approvals annually.
+Over the past five years, this totals 12 approvals.
+These low levels reflect the rural nature of the area where development is typically driven by specific local housing needs rather than broad market demand.

 Frequently Asked Questions - Development